MarkStrendin/cybersecurity-writeups/htb-2022-cyber-apocalypse/web-kryptos-support.md

 # [Cyber Apocalypse](index.md) - Web - Kryptos Support

+> The secret vault used by the Longhir's planet council, Kryptos, contains some very sensitive state secrets that Virgil and Ramona are after to prove the injustice performed by the commission.
+Ulysses performed an initial recon at their request and found a support portal for the vault.
+Can you take a look if you can infiltrate this system?

 This challenge is a support portal for some kind of vault.
 The landing page allows the user to enter text in a box and submit this as a ticket for an admin to review.
 There was no authentication on this page.

 ![Kryptos screenshot](web-kryptossupport/screenshot-00.png)